Bronx Psychiatric Center

 On October 2, 1991, one of the patients, 32-year-old Ghana Frazier, escapes for the second time and goes on to murder his father hours later.
 Neither was he was not the first to escape, as two others managed to do so in 1988.
 Another patient, 27-year-old Roscoe Pauley, was held here after being suspected of stabbing his father to death in 1975.
 He was discharged in a year, where he would go on to fatally stab his younger brother in 1979.

 Unruly and even violent patients were sent off into these seclusion rooms.
-It also doubled as a space where they could go to escape anything that could overstimulate them.
+It also doubled as a space where they could go to escape any sources of stimulation.

 Had it closed as initially expected, then all of the mainly working-class patients would have been transferred to other far-off facilities.
-The Creedmoor psychiatric campus in Queens was considered, as well Pilgrim State Psychiatric Center in Suffolk County.
+The Creedmoor Psychiatric Center in Queens was considered, as well Pilgrim State Psychiatric Center in Suffolk County.
 Both locations are two hours or even five hours away by means of public transportation, which could have caused daily visits to become monthly visits.

 A much-needed update to the premises was in the works, construction was well underway in 2008.
 Four new, supposedly state-of-the-art buildings that surpass the older ones both in quality and composition.
 Construction finished in 2015, signaling the gradual process of withdrawing patients over to the newer part of the campus.
-With its last patients gone and the opening of the new campus in 2016, quietly closed that same year.
+With its last patients gone and the opening of the new campus in 2016, quietly closing around the same time.

 Peeling paint, a great lead based snack for any explorer.